-Preliminary Investigation
+4. Preliminary Investigation

-When a Dean or designee receives information, a student has allegedly violated College rules, regulations, local, state, or federal law, the Dean or designee shall investigate the alleged violation and determine whether further action is necessary.
-After completing a preliminary investigation, the Dean or designee may:
+When the Dean of Student Success or designee receives information, a student has allegedly violated College rules, regulations, local, state, or federal law, they shall investigate the alleged violation and determine whether further action is necessary.
+After completing a preliminary investigation, the Dean of Student Success or designee may:

-- Find no basis for the complaint and dismiss the allegation as unfounded, or - Contact the student for a discussion and either: - o Dismiss the allegation. - o Identify if the alleged violation(s) is equated to a Level I infraction and assign the case to a Student Conduct Officer to conduct a student conduct meeting with the student(s). - o Identify if the alleged violation(s) is equated to a Level II infraction and schedule a hearing with the Student Discipline Committee.
+- a.
+Find no basis for the complaint and dismiss the allegation as unfounded, or - b.
+Contact the student for a discussion and either: - 1.
+Dismiss the allegation. - 2.
+Identify if the alleged violation(s) is equated to a Level I infraction and assign the case to a Student Conduct Officer to conduct a Student Conduct Meeting with the student(s). - 3.
+Identify if the alleged violation(s) is equated to a Level II infraction and schedule a conference with the Student Discipline Committee.

-Summoning a Student for a Student Conduct Meeting
+5. Summoning a Student for a Student Conduct Meeting

-A student conduct meeting is a meeting between a student(s) involved in an alleged violation of the Code and a Student Conduct Officer and may include sanctions.
+A Student Conduct Meeting is a meeting between the student(s) involved in an alleged violation of the Code and a Student Conduct Officer and may include sanctions.
 In some cases, the meeting may resolve the matter.

-The Student Conduct Officer shall provide the student with:

-- Written notice of the charge(s) and an outline of rights. - Review of all available information, documents, exhibits, and a list of witnesses that may testify against the student.

-Following receipt of the notice of charges, a student:

-- May elect not to contest the charges and to accept responsibility for them.
-If this election is made, the student must sign a waiver of the right to a hearing, and must accept the sanction imposed by the Student Conduct Officer.
-The decision to waive a hearing and accept the sanction is final and not appealable. - May contest the charges and elect to proceed to a hearing.
-The hearing shall be scheduled not less than five (5) and no more than 15 calendar days from the student conduct meeting.
+- a.
+The Student Conduct Officer shall provide the student with: - 1.
+Written notice of the charge(s) and an outline of rights. - 2.
+Review of all available information, documents, exhibits, and a list of witnesses that may testify against the student. - b.
+Following receipt of the notice of charges, a student: - 1.
+May elect not to contest the charges and to accept responsibility for them.
+If this election is made, the student must sign a waiver of the right to a conference, and must accept the sanction imposed by the Student Conduct Officer.
+The decision to waive a conference and accept the sanction is final and not appealable. - 2.
+May contest the charges and elect to proceed to a conduct conference.
+The conference shall be scheduled not less than five (5) and no more than 20 calendar days from the student conduct meeting.

-ARTICLE G: HEARING PROCESS
+ARTICLE G: CONDUCT CONFERENCE PROCESS

-Hearings provide the forum where parties to an allegation are afforded the opportunity to present information for review by a Student Discipline Committee presided over by the chair of the Committee and moderated by the Vice President of Student and Enrollment Services.
-The Vice President of Student and Enrollment Services is an ex-officio member of the committee.
-A time shall be set for a Student Discipline Committee hearing, not less than five (5) nor more than 15 business days after the student has been notified.
-The maximum time limit for scheduling of hearings may be extended at the discretion of the Vice President of Student and Enrollment Services or designee.
+Conduct conferences provide the forum where parties to an allegation are afforded the opportunity to present information for review by a Student Discipline Committee presided over by the chair of the Committee and moderated by the The Dean of Student Success.
+The Dean of Student Success is an ex-officio member of the committee.
+A time shall be set for a Student Discipline Committee conference, not less than five (5) nor more than 20 business days after the student has been notified.
+The maximum time limit for scheduling of conferences may be extended at the discretion of the Dean of Student Success or designee.

-Hearings shall be conducted by the Student Discipline Committee according to the following guidelines, except as provided by article J below:
+Conferences shall be conducted by the Student Discipline Committee according to the following guidelines, except as provided by article J below: